awei669/awei669.github.io/_pages/about.md

 # Education

+* Phd. in South China University of Technology, Since 2024
 * B.Eng. in Wuhan, Wuhan Institute of Technology, 2017-2021
 * M.Eng. in Wuhan, Wuhan University of Technology, 2021-2024